iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugate Computations Examples.md

 ---
 ### **Conjugate of Infimal Convolutions** $(f\square g)^\star$

 The infimal convolution has epigraphical interpretations that makes the resulting form of the conjugate very beautiful.
-See [Infimal Convolution and its Properties](../CVX%20Geometry/Infimal%20Convolution%20and%20its%20Properties.md) for more information.
+See [Infimal Convolution and Fenchel Conjugate](../CVX%20Geometry/Infimal%20Convolution%20and%20Fenchel%20Conjugate.md) for more information.

 **Remarks**: